-- 1. Complete six OMRRA races in a row without crashing, and without negative observations from Officials regarding on-track safety (see Sections M and O).
-To count as "complete" the Novice must finish at least 75% of the race distance. - 2.
-Meet graduating time in those races, two of which may be rain races in which graduating time is not considered.
-Dry race graduation time: best lap within 115% of the most recent dry race best lap of the Expert winner for the class into which the Novice's bike primarily fits (ex: Yamaha R6, 600 Supersport). - 3.
+- Complete ten OMRRA races without negative observations from Officials regarding on-track safety (see Sections M and O).
+To count as "complete" the Novice must finish at least 75% of the race distance.
+A DNF for any reason, crash, mechanical or otherwise, does not count as complete. - 2.
+Meet graduating time in those races.
+Dry race graduation time: best lap within 115% of the most recent dry race best lap of the Expert winner for the class into which the Novice's bike primarily fits (ex: Yamaha R6, 600 Supersport).
+Rain races count toward graduation no matter the lap times. - 3.
 Perform eight hours OMRRA Volunteer Time. - 4.
-Fill out and turn in a Novice Racer Graduation Form.
+Fill out and turn in a complete Novice Racer Graduation Form, signed by your mentor, to Novice@OMRRA.com at least two days before close of registration for the next event weekend.
+OMRRA does not process Novice graduations mid-event based on Saturday results.